 For each following data points , the -value represents the number of survivors aged in years.
 This kind of series is also known as survival curve.
 To make ours easier to compare, each dataset was rescaled (i.e., divided by the number of people in it) such that for all of them:

 A quick look at the chart reveals a few common features among these series:

-- A sharp decline between and years,
+- A sharp decline between ages and

 - A somewhat accelerated decay afterwards